Refer to the table below for an overview of the different RAID modes, and see the descriptions for details.

 |RAID Mode||Capacity||Protection||Speed||Factory Default|

-RAID 0: RAID 0, is the fastest RAID mode.
+RAID 0 (FAST): RAID 0, is the fastest RAID mode.
 In a RAID 0 array, the available capacities of each drive are added together so that one logical volume mounts on the computer.
 It offers the best performance but no protection in the case that a drive fails.

-If your array is protected, ie in a RAID 10, 5, or 5+spare mode, you can remove a drive without damaging the array and losing data even when the product is turned on, a process also referred to as “hot-swapping”.
-However, if you remove a drive from an unprotected (ie RAID 0) array, you may lose data.
+If your array is protected, ie in a RAID 1/SAFE mode, you can remove a drive without damaging the array and losing data, a process also referred to as “hot-swapping”.
+However, if you remove a drive from an unprotected (ie RAID 0/FAST) array, you may lose data.

 Note that for optimum storage use, the new drive should have equal or greater capacity than the drive it is replacing.